The start of the expedition with Oasis Overland. Some details about the truck and journey.

 One huge advantage is that, like most people with a stutter, I struggle with my own name.
 It contains all the feared sounds I avoid.
 I hate having to introduce myself and my autonomic nervous system see this as a major threat and causes hyper- and hypoarrousal.
 Try as I might, and believe me, I have tried, I cannot shake this or even dent it.
 So I accept it for the time being.

 The sound Tom is neutral and just flows out of my lips like warm honey.
 The feeling of being able to say my name without terror is exquisite.
-But it’s also dishonest and I feel less and less ok about hiding something that’s actually not really hidden at all.
-Another reason, I suppose, to revert to my Brian.
+But it sometimes feels a little bit dishonest and I feel less and less ok about hiding something that’s actually not really hidden at all.
+Another reason, I suppose, to consider reverting to my Brian.
 I haven’t made up my mind on this yet though.
+Its Tom for the time being!

 Bushcamping in Mountains of S Kazakhstan